 This pathway begins with emphasis in the pharmaceutical sciences, with an introduction to the profession.
 The core curriculum during the first two years teaches the basic sciences, including: anatomy, physiology and biochemistry.
 This lays a solid foundation for training in clinical sciences during year three and Advanced Pharmacy Practice Experiences (APPE) in year four.
 APPE consists of six rotations, six weeks each in community and clinical settings.

-A majority of the pathway is taught through distance education where students can learn from at home on their computer.
+A majority of the pathway is taught through distance education where students can learn at home on their computer.
 Students will be required to come to the Bradenton, FL campus each summer in order to fulfill the laboratory, casework, and presentation portion of the curriculum.
-Testing throughout each semester will be done at sites associated with the National College Testing Association (NCTA).
-For a list of locations and more information about NCTA, please see: http://www.ncta-testing.org/.

-The Distance Education Pathway tuition, your cost of attending the distance education pathway, and financial aid application instructions may be found at www.lecom.edu - Admissions - Tuition & Financial Aid.
-Note, because testing will be conducted through a national testing service, there is an additional $1000 technology fee for that service.
+The Distance Education Pathway tuition, your cost of attending the distance education pathway, and financial aid application instructions may be found under Tuition & Financial Aid.
+Note, because testing will be conducted through a virtual proctoring service, there is an additional $1,000 technology fee for that service.